bripley-nxtech/SaasPmPoc/README.md

-# SaasPmPoc
+# Angular2WebpackSeed
-Just trying to proof of concept out some angular 2 structure along with something for automation and continuous deployment
+Seed Project for Angular 2 and Webpack